josephernest/SamplerBox/README.md

 # ISO image

 The ready-to-use ISO images available on [www.samplerbox.org](https://www.samplerbox.org) are built with the help of a script that can be found in `isoimage/maker.sh`.

+# Other platforms

+* SamplerBox has been primarily made for Raspberry Pi / RaspiOS
+* It also works more generally on major Linux distributions
+* It also works on Windows, but you are a bit on your own ;)
+     Ex: to install the dependency `rtmidi-python`, you have to do: `pip install cython`, `git clone https://github.com/SamplerBox/rtmidi-python.git`, `cd rtmidi-python`, `python setup.py install`.

 # About